vtsurganova/vtsurganova/README.md

 - 👋 Hi, I’m @vtsurganova
 - Tallinn Polytehnic School student
-- C#, Java, PHP, HTML/CSS
+- C#, beginner in Java, studying PHP, HTML/CSS
 - In search of Web Developer intership in Estonia
 <!---
 vtsurganova/vtsurganova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.